luckyowl20/protein_folding_4622/README.md

 # protein_folding_4622
-Protein Folding Project For CSCI 4622 at CU Boulder
+Protein Folding Project For CSCI 4622 at CU Boulder.